TusharDahibhate/Devops-Project/README.md

 *Filebeat is a log data shipper for local files.
 Filebeat agent will be installed on the server, which needs to monitor, and filebeat monitors all the logs in the log directory and forwards to Logstash.
 Filebeat works based on two components: prospectors/inputs and harvesters.

 ![alt checkbox image](https://github.ncsu.edu/asaxena5/Devops-Project1/blob/master/imgs/Logstash.png)

-* A private key for cloning the [private checkbox.io repo](https://github.ncsu.edu/asaxena5/checkbox.io-private) is required to be copied to [ansible-server/roles/checkbox_env/templates/key](ansible-server/roles/checkbox_env/templates/key).

 ### Milestobe 3 Screencast:
 https://youtu.be/7apmPA5DueQ